huntdatacenter/docs/docs/do-science/getting-started/1-collect-keys.md

 :::

-::: warning Expect these files on your local machine
+::: warning Expect these files on your local computer

-A successful extraction on your local machine should include three (3) files:
+A successful extraction on your local computer should include three (3) files:

 - **`<your-username>.ovpn`** - your personal VPN certificate to be used in step 2.